frankois944/kmp-mvvm-exploration/README.md

 # Exploration of KMP MVVM and other useful features for iOS developer

-I'm trying to solve the concept of using MVVM pattern with KMP on SwiftUI iOS
+I'm trying to find a good solution for using the MVVM pattern with the KMP ViewModel on SwiftUI/UIKit.

 It's not that simple, I'm working on it for some times and with the advancement of KMP, it sounds be easier but not so much :)